 - Telehealth and community respiratory integration: Mersey Care is one of the largest providers of Telehealth nationally.
 A mathematical modelling technique (System Dynamics) is used to frame, understand, and discuss complex issues and problems.
 The Trust will be able to better understand our patients and support wider access to the telehealth service from other NHS hospitals.

 These projects aim to improve the quality and safety for our patients and service users and the population of Cheshire and Merseyside by tackling some of the fragmentation and unmet needs within our population.
-System P has a focus on people with complex lives and people with frailty and/or dementia.

 The Life Rooms